KelvinBrannonJr/Django-App---DigiArt/README.md

 # Django-Applications
-A collection of Django Apps with Postgres db management
+A Django App with Postgres db management on the backend